ManiMatter/decluttarr/README.md

 -   Downloads in qBittorrent tagged with this tag will not be removed
 -   Feature is not available when not using qBittorrent as torrent manager
--   Applies to all types of removal (ie. nothing will be removed automatically by decluttarr)
+-   Applies to all types of removal (i.e. nothing will be removed automatically by decluttarr)
 -   Note: You may want to try "force recheck" to get your stuck torrents manually back up and running
 -   Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
 -   Important: Also protects unmonitored downloads from being removed (relevant for multi-season packs)